petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

    These last two steps would be nice with a `calkit import dataset` call, but that experiment would need to be made into a Calkit project, which I haven't done yet.
+1. Ran
+    ```sh
+    calkit new conda-env \
+        python \
+        pip \
+        matplotlib \
+        pandas \
+        jupyter \
+        --pip pxl \
+        -n reuse-rvat-re-dep \
+        --stage check-conda-env
+    ```
+1. Ran the pipeline with `calkit run`, which created the environment and a lock file.
+1. Copied the `pyrvatrd` package into my project directory and added to `calkit.yaml` so we can know what it was derived from.
+1. Started a notebook called `notebook.ipynb` and copy/pasted a function from the experiment repo into it to see if I could replicate the mean velocity contour/quiver plot.
+1. Did a whole bunch to get that script to run in a new environment.
+   See the commits in the repo.
+1. Added a pipeline stage to generate the mean contour/quiver plots at all velocities.
+1. Added figures to `calkit.yaml` for each of these.
+1. Ran the pipeline, committed and pushed everything to the cloud.

 ## Conclusions and final thoughts